-The Action Plan will be kept under review by the Kirklees Homelessness Forum and in line with existing review arrangements for the Council's Housing Strategy.
-Outcomes from these review processes will drive revisions to the Preventing Homelessness and Rough Sleeping Strategy and Action Plan updates.
+The Action Plan will be kept under review and will be reported on in line with the review arrangements for the Council's Housing Strategy.
+Progress will be monitored and reviewed by the Council on an annual basis and will be refreshed in line with that review, for the duration of the strategy.

+Outcomes from these review arrangements will drive revisions to the Preventing Homelessness and Rough Sleeping Strategy and Action Plan updates.

-Appendix Action Plan - to be developed in partnership with the Strategy sub group of the KHF.
+Appendix Action Plan

+to be developed in partnership with the Strategy sub group of the KHF